 Donnell Alexander (01:56):

-One of the tertiary conversations that we get into Jack Herer the smoke as opposed to Jack Herer the man.
-Funny story right there.
-But first we’re going to talk about a deal that confounds me really, really intrigues me and I’m hoping you have some insights on it cause I don’t fully understand.
-Let’s talk about the high times deal.
+Yeah and that is one of the tertiary conversations that we get into Jack Herer the smoker, as opposed to Jack Herer the man, funny story right there.
+But first we’re going to talk about a deal that confounds me, really intrigues me and I’m hoping you have some insights on it because I don’t fully understand.
+Let’s talk about the High Times deal.

 Alex Halperin (02:15):

 Yeah.
-So the deal with high times, as far as I can tell, they’ve been struggling for a long time to sort of adapt to to the legalization era.
-High times is sort of a hub of information on cannabis.
+So, the deal with High Times, as far as I can tell, they’ve been struggling for a long time to sort of adapt to the legalization era.
+High Times is sort of a hub of information on cannabis.
 There’s not the same need for it as there was during the time of prohibition.
-And also of course now that we have the internet, it’s a lot easier to communicate.
-So so much of this stuff,
+And also, of course now that we have the internet, it’s a lot easier to communicate so much of this stuff.

 Donnell Alexander (02:40):